 Norwester is an attention-grabbing, geometric font best used for headings.
-The pairing of Norwester, Kollektif and Montserrat is structured and geometric.
+The font combination of Norwester, Kollektif and Montserrat is structured and geometric.

-Source Sans Pro and Source Serif Pro were created to be used as a pair in design and are another excellent example of typographic harmony.
+Source Sans Pro and Source Serif Pro were created to be used as a combination in design and are another excellent example of typographic harmony.

 Using a grid is one of the easiest ways to form a clean, structured composition, which creates balance and hierarchy, and color enhances these features by pulling tones in from the images to form consistency and visual harmony.

-Script typefaces make for lovely, embellished short headings.
+Script typefaces make for lovely and embellished short headings.
 Too many words are hard to read, so best to keep your application of script to a limited number of words.
 Take advantage of the slanted form of a script typeface by adjusting the angle a little.